Ali623/Semi-Supervised-object-detection/README.md

 ## Exceution

-In order to excecute the code just run the .ipynb file after installing
+In order to excecute the code just run the .ipynb file after installing all the dependencies.

 ## Contact
 If you have questions, ideas, or collaboration opportunities, feel free to reach out: